 The Salem Award for Human Rights and Social Justice was established in 1992, the tercentenary of the Salem Witch Trials.
 The Salem Award Foundation’s mission is to recognize, honor and perpetuate the commitment to social justice and human rights of individuals and organizations whose work is proven to have alleviated discrimination or promoted tolerance.

 The Foundation focuses on promoting awareness of human rights and social justice in contemporary society as a way of keeping alive the lessons of the Salem Witch Trials.
 We work to foster tolerance, empathy and reconciliation in three key ways:

-- Publicly recognize individuals or organizations working to help those who suffer discrimination and injustice; and
+- Publicly recognizing individuals or organizations working to help those who suffer discrimination and injustice;

-- Support the Salem Witch Trial Memorial, a public monument honoring those who died in 1692.
+- Supporting the Salem Witch Trial Memorial, a public monument honoring those who died in 1692; and

 The Salem Award is supported by donations from people like you.
 The City of Salem also supports the Salem Award through a ticket surcharge on proceeds from the Judge Jonathan Corwin House, also known as the Witch House.

 About Our Logo

 The logo of the Salem Award Foundation represents both those suffering from injustice, who may be unable to speak for themselves, and those who have the courage and the will to speak for them.
 It is a contemporary design because our focus is on what is happening in our world now and what can be done to promote human rights today.